Harlequin MIRA | 2014

-And, while I usually really like novels that pull off the before/after trope, this time around it just didn’t have the same punch.
+While I usually like novels that pull off the before/after trope, this time around it just didn’t have the same punch.
 The prose were average when they should have been vibrant and sharp.
-And the story itself – the clues, the “twists”, the climax and small reveals – were tame and uninspired.
+And the story itself – the clues, the “twists,” the climax and small reveals – were tame and uninspired.

-The characters were pretty awful – I couldn’t drum up much emotion for them.
+The characters were pretty awful.
+I couldn’t drum up much emotion for them.
 The mother was annoying, the detective was a silly caricature of what a detective should be, and Colin was lame.
-He was written, seemingly, to be brooding and dark, but I found myself rolling my eyes at him extra hard at how much time he probably took to get the perfect “brooding” stubble beard.
-Being damaged is so deeeep.
+He was written, seemingly, to be brooding and dark, but I found myself rolling my eyes at him extra hard at how much time he took to get the perfect “brooding” stubble beard.
+Being damaged is so deep.

 I’m not saying it was a bad novel, but feeling indifferent once it’s over is usually a bad sign for me.
 There wasn’t anything special about this.
 It’s been done before and done better.
 The themes, especially, have been beaten to death.
 It’s true what they say – there are no new ideas.
 And every writer has a different take on the same old ones, so sometimes that personal interpretation results in nothing special.
 And other times it results in the best book I’ve ever read.
-This was nothing special.
-It lacked that kick-to-the-face (metaphorically) that makes your eyes pop and your mind spin.
-This one didn’t elicit much more than a shoulder shrug from me.
+This lacked that kick-to-the-face (metaphorically) that makes your eyes pop and your mind spin.
+It didn’t elicit much more than a shoulder shrug from me.

 Still Missing by Chevy Stevens did this so much better.
-That one got 5 stars from moi.
+I have that one got 5 stars.
 I can’t bring myself to this give any more than 2 1/2.

 I’ve been following her for the past few days.
 I know where she buys her groceries, where she works.
 I don’t know the color of her eyes or what they look like when she’s scared.
 But I will.